In vitro fertilisation: Live birth rate

-Effective from 15 February 2021 the majority of Australian IVF clinics publish their individual success rate online via YourIVFSuccess.com.au.
+Effective from 15 February 2021, the majority of Australian IVF clinics publish their individual success rate online via YourIVFSuccess.com.au.
 This site also contains a predictor tool.

 Pregnancy rate

 Pregnancy rate may be defined in various ways.
 In the United States, SART and the Centers for Disease Control (and appearing in the table in the Success Rates section above) include statistics on positive pregnancy test and clinical pregnancy rate.

-The 2019 summary compiled by the SART the following data for non-donor eggs (first embryo transfer) in the United States:
+The 2019 summary compiled by the SART includes the following data for non-donor eggs (first embryo transfer) in the United States: